-For the simulations involving the small cylindrical computational domain (see Fig. 1(c)), we employ the LES/PDF methodology through the coupled NGA/HPDF code [20-23].
+For the simulations involving the small cylindrical computational domain (see Fig. 1b), we employ the LES/PDF methodology through the coupled NGA/HPDF code [27-30].
 The LES approach is used to treat the flow and turbulence [14, 15], while the PDF approach is used to treat the chemistry and the turbulence-chemistry interactions [16].
-The finite-difference code (NGA [20]) is used to solve the LES equations in cylindrical coordinates and the PDF code (HPDF [21]) implementing a particle/mesh method is used to solve the PDF transport equations.
-The turbulent viscosity is obtained using the Lagrangian dynamic sub-grid scale model [24], and the dynamic model is applied on the mixture fraction (a conserved scalar) field to obtain the turbulent diffusivity.
-A random walk implementation for the molecular transport is employed along with the classical Interaction by Exchange with the Mean (IEM) mixing model [25].
+The finitedifference code (NGA [27]) is used to solve the LES equations in cylindrical coordinates and the PDF code (HPDF [28]) implementing a particle/mesh method is used to solve the PDF transport equations.
+The turbulent viscosity is obtained using the Lagrangian dynamic sub-grid scale model [31], and the dynamic model is applied on the mixture fraction (a conserved scalar) field to obtain the turbulent diffusivity.
+A random walk implementation for the molecular transport is employed along with the classical Interaction by Exchange with the Mean (IEM) mixing model [32].
 All species diffusivities are taken to be equal to the thermal diffusivity under the unity Lewis number assumption.
-More details of the methodology and code implementation can be found in [14-16, 20-23].
+More details of the methodology and code implementation can be found in [14-16, 27-30].
+More details about the application of the coupled code to the turbulent counterflow configuration can be found in [33].